 Electricity or heat energy generated from renewable resources is more sustainable because it does not rely on a finite supply of fossil fuel such as coal and natural gas, or uranium that fuels nuclear plants.
 Renewable energy resources are a viable alternative to fossil fuels and the transition to more renewable power has already begun in Ohio and across the globe.

 In 2008, the Ohio General Assembly established the Renewable Portfolio Standard (RPS) for Ohio’s investor-owned distribution utilities and any competitive electric supplier in the state.
 The standard requires these sellers of electricity to ensure that 12.5% of their portfolio to be sourced from renewable resources.
 In 2012, the RPS was amended to include additional technologies.
 And despite being temporarily “frozen” for two years (2014-2016), Ohio’s RPS resumed functioning in 2017.
 The RPS includes a separate set of benchmarks were established for solar power, called the “solar carve out,” given its unique marketplace and range of applications.

 *Added per Ohio Senate Bill 315 (Effective September 2012)

-A second option for Ohio utilities is to purchase Renewable Energy Credits or Certificates, often referred to as RECs.
-One REC is equivalent to One megawatt hour of electricity generated from a renewable resource.
+A second option for Ohio utilities is to purchase Renewable Energy Credits often referred to as RECs through the regional REC market.
+One REC is equivalent to one megawatt hour of electricity generated from a renewable resource.

-In Ohio, the Public Utilities Commission certifies RECs for renewable energy generated in Ohio and similar certification mechanisms exist in other states.
-RECs represent a megawatt of renewable energy being fed into our transmission system, and reduce the demand on fossil-fuel fired generation facilities.
+In Ohio, the Public Utilities Commission of Ohio (PUCO) certifies RECs for renewable energy generated in Ohio, and similar certification mechanisms exist in other states.
+RECs represent a megawatt of renewable energy being fed into our regional transmission system, and reduce the demand on fossil-fuel fired generation facilities.